-Many hospitals come to Community Hospital Corporation (CHC) in critical condition, while others come to optimize their good health.
-Great Plains Health in North Platte, Nebraska, is hale and hearty, with robust finances and a governing board that asks smart questions.
-Managed for nearly 25 years by an outside organization, Great Plains began to question the partnership’s value in 2009.
-As a result, Great Plains began searching for an advisory partner to provide specific medical consulting services according to need.
+Many hospitals come to Community Hospital Corporation (CHC) in critical condition.
+Others come to optimize their good health.
+Great Plains Health (GPHealth) in North Platte, Nebraska, is hale and hearty, with robust finances and a governing board that asks smart questions.
+Managed for nearly 25 years by an outside organization, Great Plains in 2009 began to question the partnership’s value and looked instead for an advisory partner to provide specific services according to need.
 Hospital leaders tapped CHC Consulting, the management and consulting arm of CHC, leading to improvements in operations, supply chain and productivity.

 “CHC values the independent business model and helps keep it viable in the face of economic uncertainty and sweeping changes in the healthcare industry.”

-But though Great Plains thinks big, hospital leaders know that bigger isn’t always better.
-Such was the case with the management contract, which included a “big bundle” of services the hospital had no use for, says board chair David Pederson.
+Although GPHealth thinks big, hospital leaders know that bigger isn’t always better.
+Such was the case with the management contract, which included a “big bundle” of services for which the hospital had no use.

-Together with the board, hospital executives decided what they wanted in a vendor: “Not to be taken over, not someone to run us, but a trusted partner to help us achieve our goals and vision,” explains Mel McNea, Great Plains Health CEO.
+We wanted a vendor to be a trusted partner to help us achieve our goals and vision,” explains Ivan Mitchell, GPHealth CEO.

-Instead of a bundled management contract, “We wanted more of an à la carte arrangement based on what we felt we needed, including group purchasing and help fine-tuning operations,” says Pederson.
+Instead of a bundled management contract, “We wanted more of an à la carte arrangement based on what we felt we needed, including group purchasing and help fine-tuning operations,” says Mitchell.

-CHC Consulting listened to and met those needs rather than pushing a prepackaged solution.
-And in designing a custom medical consulting solution for the hospital, “CHC thought of things we hadn’t based on their assessment of how we operate,” he adds.
+CHC Consulting listened to and met those needs as opposed to pushing a prepackaged solution.
+And in designing a custom solution, “CHC thought of things we hadn’t based on their assessment of how we operate,” he adds.

 Along with transition support as Great Plains parted ways with its longtime management company, CHC Consulting provided or helped provide: